-Our thoughts this morning concern sin.
-The present is the dispensation of sin.
-Anything contrary to God's will, or out of harmony with His perfect holiness and purity, is sin.
+OUR thoughts this morning concern sin.
+The present is a dispensation of sin.
+Anything contrary to God's will, or anything out of harmony with His perfect holiness and purity, is sin.

 We are here this morning because of sin.
-The love and sacrifice we commemorate was because of sin: the great sin offering-the Lamb slain from the foundation of the world.

-We have read together 2 Samuel 24.
-It tells us of David's sin in numbering Israel.
-Why was it sin to take a census?
-Because it was of the flesh, and contrary to the will of God.
-Inevitably our minds turn to that more dreadful sin that cast a great shadow over David's life and posterity.
+The love and sacrifice we commemorate was because of sin-the great Sin Offering-the Lamb slain from the foundation of the world.
+We have read together 2 Sam.
+24. It tells us of David's sin in numbering Israel.
+Why was it sin just to take a census?
+Because it was of the flesh and contrary to the will of God.

-"God moved David to number Israel" (24:1).
+"God moved David to number Israel" (v.
+1).

 There is much to be learned from this.
-God did not tempt David, or move him against his own inclination.
-How then did He "move" him to do what otherwise he probably would not have done?
+God did not tempt David, nor move him against his own inclination.
+How then did He 'move' him to do what otherwise he possibly would not have done?

 Here lies the deep lesson.
-If we toy with sin, if we allow our minds to dwell on the desire for that which is sinful, then God may contrive that we find it impossible to scramble back to safety.
+If we toy with sin, if we allow our minds to dwell on the desire for that which is sinful, then God may judicially contrive that our footing may give way, and we may find it impossible to scramble back to safety.
 God is not mocked.
-He knows the hearts, and He typically causes the sinner to punish himself in an appropriate way.
+He knows the hearts, and He typically causes the sinner to punish himself.

-If we choose evil, God can, and well may, blind and confuse us that we go deeper and deeper into evil, for our own fitting punishment and training, as when Israel lusted for flesh and God gave them flesh till it nauseated them and caused a plague and thousands died.
-And the name of that place was called the Graves of Lust.
+If we choose evil, even in a small degree, God can and well may blind and confuse us that we go deeper and deeper into the evil, for our own fitting punishment and training, as when Israel lusted for flesh, and God gave them flesh until it nauseated them and caused a plague, and 1000s died, and the place was called the Graves of Lust.

-This is doubtless the explanation of many of the apparently inexplicable and stupid sins that men stumble into to their own distress and often destruction.

-There is no more fitting punishment than to be forced to accept in full and sickening overabundance that which we just planned to dabble lightly with and then pull back.
+This is doubtless the explanation of many of the apparently inexplicable and stupid sins that men stumble into to their own distress.
+There is no more fitting punishment than to be forced to accept in full and sickening abundance that which we planned to just dabble lightly with, and then pull back-